 Travel budgets have always fluctuated in line with the economy.
 Firms are more relaxed about travel spend in the good times and tighten their belts in the bad.
 That is why when travel restrictions are waived it takes time before number of business trips come back to situation before COVID 19.
-In Europe companies have become more cost-conscious, introducing more sophisticated tools to control business expenses and got used to making smarter use of technological alternatives such as videoconferencing.
+In Europe, companies have become more costconscious, introducing more sophisticated tools to control business expenses and got used to making smarter use of technological alternatives such as videoconferencing.

 But as videoconferencing is increasingly a supplement, it will not replace business travel.
-For example in Asia direct face-to-face contact is a particularly important component of ongoing business relationships.
+In Asia, for example, direct face-to-face contact is a particularly important component of ongoing business relationships.